 As with the MGC-RKS interface, the MAC value normally used to authenticate RADIUS messages is not used (message integrity is provided by IPsec).
-The key for this RADIUS MAC MUST always be hardcoded to 16 octets with the value 0.
+The key for this RADIUS MAC MUST always be hardcoded to 16 ASCII 0s.

 7.8.4.1 Interface between CMS and DF